Srinath-N-R/Implement-Neural-Nets-From-Scratch/README.md

 ## Overview

-This project is a hands-on experiment aimed at understanding neural networks, specifically focusing on the mechanics of forward and backward propagation.
+This project is a hands-on experiment to understand neural networks better, specifically the mechanics of forward and backward propagation.
 It utilizes the Fashion-MNIST dataset and supports model evaluation, inference, and visualization.
 Additionally, it implements various activation functions and the ADAM optimizer.

 ## Note